keithbsmiley-other/emilysite/_pages/the-silvestrian-chapter-one.md

 </p>

 <p>
 The old man’s watery, bloodshot eyes grew as large as plates as he took her in.
 Few had the privilege to meet a real Silvestrian warrior.
 She wasn’t a warrior anymore though.
 She had trained to be a warrior.
-She'd vowed to protect all that Sylva saw.
+She’d vowed to protect all that Sylva saw.
 But desperation had stolen the title of warrior from her and made her a threat instead.
 </p>

 <p>